Why CPAP battery compatibility matters

 ResMed AirSense 11

-The AirSense 11 is a game-changer for battery compatibility because it supports USB-C Power Delivery (65W+).
+The AirSense 11 is the most battery-friendly CPAP on the market because it supports USB-C Power Delivery (65W+).
 This means almost any modern USB-C PD battery bank can power it — no proprietary cables needed.
+For a full breakdown of tested options, see our best battery for ResMed AirSense 11 guide.

 - Input: 24V DC or USB-C PD (65W minimum)